locaweb/multitenancy_tools/README.md

 [![Test Coverage][cc-cov-badge]][cc-cov-details]

 This Ruby gem is a collection of tools that can be used to handle multitenant Ruby/Rails apps.
+Like the name says, it is just a collection of tools and not an opinionated implementation and does not require a specific architecture.

 The currently only supported database is PostgreSQL and there is no plan to support other databases.

 The documentation is [available on RubyDoc.info][docs].